TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Cached bytecode invalidation
 ----------------------------

-Before Python loads cached bytecode from ``.pyc`` file, it checks whether the cache is up-to-date with the source ``.py`` file.
+Before Python loads cached bytecode kutoka ``.pyc`` file, it checks whether the cache is up-to-date with the source ``.py`` file.
 By default, Python does this by storing the source's last-modified timestamp and size in the cache file when writing it.
-At runtime, the import system then validates the cache file by checking the stored metadata in the cache file against at source's metadata.
+At runtime, the agiza system then validates the cache file by checking the stored metadata in the cache file against at source's metadata.